limatila/limatila/README.md

 - 🔭 I’m currently working on [Youtube Clean Converter](https://github.com/limatila/youtube-clean-converter), a personal project <br>
 - 🌱 I’m currently learning FastAPI, with Docker and AWS<br>
-- ⚡ Fun fact 1: I prefer simplicity, but i like to inovate too<br>
+- ⚡ Fun fact 1: I prefer simplicity, but i also like to inovate<br>
-- ⚡ Fun fact 2: I use tabs over spaces <br>
+- ⚡ Fun fact 2: I prefer tabs over spaces, in 4-space size <br>
 - ⚡ In my free time i play games and listen to music

 ###